mikemag/Mastermind/docs/Score_Cache.md

 *[*with apologies to Edsger Dijkstra](https://en.wikipedia.org/wiki/Considered_harmful) ;)*

-The number of codewords in a game of Mastermind with *p* pins and *c* colors is *c<sup> p</sup>*.
-The more interesting gameplay algorithms require, at some point, scoring every codeword against a subset of possible codewords, which is an inherently *O(n<sup> 2</sup>)* operation, repeated once for each turn in every game.
-For a even a *4p6c* game that's up to 1,679,616 comparisons.
+The number of codewords in a game of Mastermind with $p$ pins and $c$ colors is $c^p$.
+The more interesting gameplay algorithms require, at some point, scoring every codeword against a subset of possible codewords, which is an inherently $\mathcal{O}(n^2)$ operation, repeated once for each turn in every game.
+For a even a $4p6c$ game that's up to 1,679,616 comparisons.

 So it's reasonable to consider ways to speed up scoring, and a common first approach is to simply cache or memoize scores for pairs of codewords, eventually resulting in cached scores for all codewords.
 (Applying a true cache of a small, limited size is a poor choice for this problem.)
 Some may even choose to first compute scores for all pairs up front then simply retrive them via table lookup during gameplay.

 In fact, this was my first approach to speeding up my early Java versions.
 And it worked nicely.

 ## Cache access patterns